katubug/CottageWitch119/.github/ISSUE_TEMPLATE/crash-report.md

 about: For crashing off of SMP or to desktop.
 If you do not have a crash report, please put in Other
 title: "[Crash]"
-labels: ''
+labels: Crash
 assignees: ''

 ---

-**Describe the bug**
+**What Cottage Witch version are you using?**
+Version:

+**What were you doing when you crashed?**
-A clear and concise description of what the bug is.
+A clear and concise description of what happened.

 **To Reproduce**
 Steps to reproduce the behavior: